 - All patients are asked – prior to treatment – to thoroughly wash your hands and swish a disinfecting mouth rinse when coming back to our clinical spaces.

 - We limit the number of staff providing care.

 - As your dental provider, we may use additional PPE when working with you.
 This is based on each patient’s health situation and needs.
 It may involve our use of office shields or higher level masks.

 Precautions Patients Should Take during an Emergency Dental Visit

 What should I think of to protect myself if I need to see the dentist during COVID-19?

 To minimize the chance for exposures during coronavirus, please read the following before your visit.

 In compliance with recommendations to maximize the safety of both you and our team members, we are utilizing additional forms of Personal Protective Equipment (PPE).
 This comes at a significant cost.
 As a result, you will see a small, supplemental fee ($15) for PPE with each visit.
 While the American Dental Association is lobbying for insurance companies to cover this added cost, if you do not have insurance that covers it, it will become your responsibility.

 * Face Coverings

-For all patients entering into a healthcare facility, the CDC is now requiring a face mask or cloth face covering regardless of whether they have COVID-19 symptoms.
-Please bring and wear a face mask or other face covering to your appointment.
+For all patients entering a healthcare facility, the CDC is now requiring a face mask or cloth face-covering regardless of whether they have COVID-19 symptoms.
+Please bring and wear a face mask or other face-covering to your appointment.
 You will see our entire care team doing the same throughout your visit.